Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 Before becoming an architectural wonder, CHIJMES was an old convent school for girls.
 Centuries later, it has beautifully transformed into a heritage landmark.

-Not only that, this historic structure is now a famous destination because of its wide array of restaurants and drinking options.
+Not only that, this historic structure is now a famous destination in Singapore because of its wide array of restaurants and drinking options.
 So, if you want a cosy spot with a hint of classic vibes, this is such a lovely place to be.

 Explore the massive cultural complex during daytime.
 Then come night-time, you can savor their tasty food choices or simply grab a drink and appreciate the views.